 Merriam-Webster defines the verb fit as “to be suitable for or to harmonize with”, and “to conform correctly to the shape or size of.”
 Elgar’s language leaves no room for doubt.
 Both themes must be same length with a suitable counterpoint.

-The final condition comes from descriptive notes Elgar supplied for a set of pianola rolls published in 1929.
+The final condition comes from explanatory notes Elgar supplied for a set of pianola rolls published in 1929.
 Concerning the first Variation he wrote, “There is no break between the theme and this movement.”
 That disclosure is crucial because it confirms the Enigma Theme does not end until Variation I begins.
 As the first variant of the Enigma Theme is not introduced until measure 20, this would mean he defined the length of the Enigma Theme as the opening nineteen measures.
-The two bar bridge in measures 18 and 19 does not belong to Variation I (something deceptively implied by the layout of the score), but rather represents an elaboration of the Enigma Theme’s closing cadence.
+The two-bar bridge in measures 18 and 19 does not belong to Variation I (something deceptively implied by the layout of the score), but rather represents an elaboration of the Enigma Theme’s closing cadence.
 A conspicuous tie between the notes of measures 17 and 18 supports this observation, linking the Enigma Theme and the bridge in a way not found with Variation I. The bridge serves to unwind the Picardy cadence, returning it back to the minor mode in preparation for the first variation from which it is separated by a conspicuous double bar.
 At first glance measure 17 only appears to mark the end of the Enigma Theme, but in light of Elgar’s published statement it is in reality a faux ending.
-The correct melodic mapping of the covert principal Theme must account not only for the Enigma Theme’s Ternary ABA structure in measures 1 through 17, but also the two bar bridge (Section C) in measures 18 and 19 that precede the launch of Variation I.
+The correct melodic mapping of the covert principal Theme must account not only for the Enigma Theme’s Ternary ABA structure in measures 1 through 17, but also the two-bar bridge (Section C) in measures 18 and 19 that precede the launch of Variation I.

 A meticulous analysis of four primary sources – the original 1899 program note, the October 1900 interview in The Musical Times, the 1905 biography, and descriptive notes for the 1929 pianola notes – clarifies six conditions regarding the relationship between the Enigma Variations and the covert principal Theme.
 These conditions are: